shizmob/reversion/README.md

 No problem has ever not been solvable by hooking stuff.
 We use [rd_route](https://github.com/rodionovd/rd_route) to hook `dlopen()` and redirect the version-less loads to the 0.9.x-compatible ones, `libcrypto.0.9.8.dylib` and `libssl.0.9.8.dylib`.
 Applications that use the version-less versions would expect this old ABI anyway.

 # USING IT

+**DON'T USE THIS IN PRODUCTION STUFF IF YOU'RE NOT 100% SURE YOUR APPLICATION TARGETS THE OPENSSL 0.9.8 ABI, IT MAY CAUSE SECURITY LEAKS AND OTHER NASTY STUFF.
+YOU HAVE BEEN WARNED.**

 ```
 make